TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-06-20-twig-smoke-rendering-journey-of-fails.md

 perex: |
     In previous post, we explored [the "whys" for Twig Smoke Rendering](/blog/twig-smoke-rendering-why-do-we-even-need-it).
     <br><br>
-    Today we will set on the journey towards this tool and mainly the beauty of failing on every single step.
+    Today we will set on the journey towards this tool and mainly.
+Get ready for failure, demotivation, and despair.
+As with every new invention, the fuel can make us faster or burn us to death.

-twitter_image: ""
+tweet_image: "/assets/images/posts/2022/gandalf_beaten.jpg"
 ---

-We need to be able to render any template and validate the code and its context work.
+How did we define the goal of twig smoke rendering?
+We want to render any template and validate the code, and its context works.
 To start, let's look at this first simple `homepage.twig` template:

 ```twig
 {% include "snippet/menu.twig" %}